 This is a basic but very tasty tomato sauce.
-It’s great as is, over some penne or chicken parmesan, or as the base of a meat sauce or a cream sauce.
-See the Cook’s Notes for some variations.
+It’s great as is, over some penne or chicken parmesan, in a lasagna, or as the base of a meat sauce or a cream sauce.

 ¼ cup grated carrot

 ½ teaspoon salt

 In a heavy-bottom saucepot or dutch oven, add 5 TBSP of olive oil and heat on medium-high heat.